TadhgRuarc/TadhgRuarc/README.md

 ***

 I'm embarking on my programming journey into the vast world of technology, where I'm currently immersed in crafting small projects that tackle real-life challenges with innovative solutions, alongside developing engaging games for entertainment.
 Join me as I navigate through the trails and tribulations on my path towards mastering the art of coding.
-> I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better
->
--Elon Musk

 ***